manu-torres/TFGfunc/README.md

 This package contains some functions for my thesis.
 Now I removed the change to test SSH.

+This markdown file has been automatically generated using `devtools::build_readme()`, so there is a bunch of stuff I don’t need but I don’t want to delete yet.
+It makes the readme less sad than a blank page with nothing on it.

 ## Installation

 You can install the development version from